A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Quantum geomertainty relation

-Note that the position operator, the geomentum operator and the structure function or environment variable are truly existed, then it implies entanglement function \eqref{eq17} is a real existence for quantum mechanics.
+Let's consider position operator in one dimensional, namely, $X=x$, then ${{\left[ s,x \right]}_{QPB}}=0$, it leads to $\rho \left( x,s \right)=0$.
+Note that the geomentum operator and the structure function or environment variable are truly existed, then it implies entanglement function \eqref{eq17} is a real existence for quantum mechanics.
 In particular, the entanglement function in terms of the geomentum operator tells us that the measurement with certainty relates the space curvature.